Duckulus/syn-sniff/README.md

 ⚠️ **Important:** In your config, you must set the correct network interface for your system.
 **This is required for the plugin to work!** You can find interface names using
 `ip link show` (Linux/macOS) or `netsh interface show interface` (Windows).
-You should the interface your server uses to connect to the internet or local network.
+You should use the interface your server uses to connect to the internet or local network.

 ## Installation (proxy)